waiwera/waiwera/doc/user/output.rst

 Output time dataset
 -------------------

 The root group in a Waiwera HDF5 output file also contains a **"time"** dataset.
 This is a simple array containing all the output times, one per row.
+These rows correspond to the rows in time-dependent datasets in the "cell_fields", "face_fields and "source_fields" groups.

 .. index:: output; ordering, HDF5; ordering, output; index datasets, HDF5; index datasets
 .. _index_datasets: